mawinkler/playground-one/docs/scenarios/pgoweb/file-crunching.md

 The `[FILE SECURITY]` button uses the File Security SDK to scan the file.

 Finally, press the `[COMTAINER SECURITY]` button to drop the file into the running container.
 If you have Vision One Container Security with runtime scanning enabled, it should detect and report a malicious file.
 Check under `Search` or `Cloud Security --> Container Protection --> Events --> Kubernetes Runtime`.
+The scheduled scan will then identify the dropped file as well, if it is malicious.

 ![alt text](images/pgoweb-02.png "PGOWeb")